sayantanHack/JS-from-Basics/Contacts List/activity_2/readme.md

 ## What the fish ??

-The Contact list isa simple web app.
+The Contact list is a simple web app made by JS.
+There I have used OOP & array .
+2 contacts were there default there.
+User can see the contacts also can add contacts.
+Untill user wanna finish this it will be going on & on & on........

+### How it looks like ?